-Where Do You Go to, My Lovely? - chords, tab and comments
+Where Do You Go to, My Lovely? - guitar chords and comments

-April 1969, Peter Sarstedt released this song.
-It rapidly became one of the most frequently played singles for years, due to its smooth and simple style, catchy 3/4 beat and a production far better than what was usual at that time.
-The lyrics are not only really good: they are seemingly also introspective - even though they are a common and everlasting reminder of never to forget or deny your origin.
-New Delhi-born Sarstedt never managed to follow up this hit, though he has continued his songwriting and performing for more than 40 years now.
+In April 1969, Peter Sarstedt released this song.
+It rapidly became one of the most frequently played singles for years, due to its smooth and simple style, catchy 3/4 beat and the unusual production (only 3 instruments; no drums), far better than what was likely at that time.
+The lyrics are not only really good: they are introspective and a common reminder of never to forget or deny your origin.
+New Delhi-born Peter Eardley Sarstedt (1941-2017) never managed to follow up this hit, though he continued his songwriting and performing for more than 60 years.
 That man is underestimated!
-Turn your flash player on, and visit his website - just click the picture below - among other stuff, he's left us a lot of his songs to listen to.
+He's left us a lot of songs worth listening to, and playing.
+Universal first rejected this song; the main objection was the length.
+The result of the discussion was omitting two parts in two verses; one of them of "moral causes".
+They are back where they belong on the lyric's page, shaded in grey, and they have also been included on later albums.

 G G/F# Bm